DeFliTeam/DeFli_QuickStart/README.md

 If you have configured the containers as described above, you should be able to browse to the following web pages: You should now be able to browse to:

-http://dockerhost/ to access the tar1090 web interface. http://dockerhost/?replay to see a replay of past data http://dockerhost/?heatmap to see the heatmap for the past 24 hours http://dockerhost/?heatmap&realHeat to see a different heatmap for the past 24 hours http://dockerhost/?pTracks to see the tracks of all planes for the past 24 hours http://dockerhost/graphs1090/ to see performance graphs
+http://localhost:8078/ to access the tar1090 web interface. http://dockerhost/graphs1090/ to see performance graphs

 Note you can replace dockerhost with localhost or your IP address